Using other words instead of ask will spice up your dialogue.

 Craved Griped interpreted petitioned demanded Examined interjected Disputed Complained Incited Pumped protested doubted commanded solicited Deliberated petition supplicated proposed pry prompted Queried Requested investigated encouraged Provoked Entreated grilled invited appealed Plead studied revised dubious beseech Scrutinize disputed doubted undecided Urged Begged meddled Pushed compelled snooped Suspected Dug jabbed pressed Quizzed searched explored pried meddled Surveyed prodded delved Interfered studied explored implored needled Considered Inspected analyzed probed Deliberated clarified debrief wished Question inquire query seek search objected checked reviewed pop the question

-One of the things we ran into when writing dialogue was how to punctuate it correctly.
+One thing we ran into was figuring out how to punctuate dialogue correctly.
 It was hard for us to remember when to put a comma, and when to put a period.
 So, we created a cheat sheet.
 As a bonus today you can download this cheat sheet for yourselves.

 Don’t forget to share This valuable list.
 It’s just a few clicks.
 You will be helping others to find and use this information.

-Check out our list of Replacement Words for Said.
+Check out our PDF list of Replacement Words for Said.